-The geometry of the neutrals and different protonated structures was optimized at Hartre-Fock (HF) and B3LYP levels of theory with the 6-31G(d,p) and 6-311++G(d,p) basis sets and with a number of semi-empirical Hamiltonians, namely: MNDO-d, RM1, PM3 and PM7.
-The resulting optimized geometries of each tautomeric form are reported in Figures 1 and S1-S3.
-From those calculations, it was possible to obtain the proton affinities of all considered structures at different levels of theory.
+The geometries of the different structures were optimized at Hartre-Fock (HF) and B3LYP^{22,23} levels of theory with the 6-31G(d,p) and 6-311++G(d,p) basis sets and with a number of semi-empirical Hamiltonians, namely: MNDO-d, ^{24,25} RM1, 26 PM3, 27 PM628 and PM7.
+29 The resulting optimized geometries of each tautomeric form are reported in Figures 2 and S1-S3.
+From these calculations, it was possible to obtain the proton affinities of all the structures considered at different levels of theory.

-HF and B3LYP calculations were performed using Gaussin 09 Rev D.01 software, while semi-empirical Hamiltonian calculations with MOPAC 2016.
+HF and B3LYP calculations were performed using Gaussin 09 Rev D.01 software, 30 while semi-empirical Hamiltonians calculations with MOPAC 2016.
+31